Uturuncu – Bikepacking a Volcano, Bolivia

 The Andes by Bike

-Though it once reached nearly 5900m, nowadays it is ‘only’ rideable to the col between the volcano’s twin summits, at a heady height of 5760m.
+Though it once reached nearly 5900 meters, nowadays it is ‘only’ rideable to the col between the volcano’s twin summits, at a heady height of 5760m.
 This is the point at which occasional tourists are dropped off by jeep drivers, to make the short walk to the volcano’s 6000m summit.
 Cyclists can dump their bikes at the col and head to the summit on foot; on a clear day you get bird’s eye views of the Bolivian Altiplano, which stretches for hundreds of miles in every direction.

 Because of the jeeps, the rough track to the col is rideable almost in its entirety.
 In theory, anyway.
 To be able to keep pedalling to such a height you need to be extremely well acclimatized, fit, and have the right bike – on a number of sections the surface is loose or sandy, and above 5000m the many steep miles will make your lungs explode…it’s certainly a challenging undertaking!